 UNC Chapel Hill is located in the culturally rich university town of Chapel Hill.
-This is a popular vacation area, which provides many potential jobs for students.
-For students who are looking for quality online classes.
-UNC Chapel Hill provides many options.
-In addition to taking regular courses online, there are self-paced courses that enable students to complete the work at their own pace.
+This is a popular vacation area, which provides many job opportunities for students.
+For students who are looking for quality online classes, UNC-Chapel Hill provides many options.
+In addition to taking regular courses online, there are courses that enable students to complete the work at their own pace.
 The career services webpage details high job placement rates through UNC Chapel Hill’s academic programs.

-23. University of Iowa
+23. The University of Iowa

-22. University of Michigan at Ann Arbor
+22. The University of Michigan at Ann Arbor

 The Ann Arbor metropolitan area, with a population of over 350,000, also has a variety of industries, such as health care, and bio-science as well as a busy downtown district that employs many workers.
 The University of Michigan also offers many distance learning programs.
 U-M’s University Career Center offers:

 21. Amherst College

-This private liberal arts college in Amherst, Massachusetts is consistently ranked as one of the top liberal arts colleges in the U.S. The college, which was founded in 1821, is known for its small class sizes and emphasis on giving students individual attention.
+Amherst College, a private school in Amherst, Massachusetts, is consistently ranked as one of the top liberal arts colleges in the U.S. Founded in 1821, Amherst College is known for its small class sizes and emphasis on providing students with individual attention.
 It is also renowned for its flexible academic programs.
-The open curriculum does not require students to fulfill any distribution requirements.
-This allows students the freedom to design their own curricula and majors.
+The open curriculum does not require students to fulfill any distribution requirements, allowing students the freedom to design their own curricula and majors.